oeasenet/goe/README.md

    ```bash
    make test
    ```
-6. **Commit & PR**: Commit with clear messages and open a pull request against `main`, describing the change and any relevant context.
+6. **Commit & PR**: Commit with clear messages and open a pull request against `v2`, describing the change and any relevant context.

 If you encounter issues or have questions, please open a GitHub issue so we can help.

-## 📝 License
+## License

 Goe is released under the [MIT License](LICENSE).